Tablestore SDK for Java allows you to use Tunnel Service. Before you use Tunnel Service, you must understand the usage notes.

 System.out.println("Create Tunnel, Id: " + tunnelId);

-// TunnelWorkerConfig contains more advanced parameters.
+// TunnelWorkerConfig provides more advanced parameters.

 TunnelWorkerConfig config = new TunnelWorkerConfig(new SimpleProcessor());